Magnetic field draping around clumpy high-velocity clouds in galactic halo: Comparison of clouds evolved in various environments

-In the very low velocity range (e.g., $v_{\rm rel}\lsim 20\,\rm km s^{-1}$), there are some clumps with higher median density than the overall density-velocity gradient.
-These clumps are located far behind the main cloud ($x>2\,\rm kpc$) and their passive scalar tracer is around 0.2 or smaller, meaning that most of the mass comprising the clumps is from the surrounding halo gas.
-We explain the formation of such clumps as follows: material stripped from the main body acts as seeds for condensation of the halo gas and decelerates as it accretes the low-momentum halo gas.
-The ram pressure stripping and the growth of Kelvin-Helmholtz instability are negligible given their small velocity.
-This explains why clumps at large $x$ do not reveal a head-tail density profile.
+At the very low-velocity range (e.g., $v_{\rm rel}\lsim 20\,\rm km s^{-1}$), there are some clumps with higher median density than the overall density-velocity gradient.
+These clumps are located far behind the main cloud ($x\gsim2\,\rm kpc$) and their passive scalar tracer $C$ is around 0.2 or smaller, meaning that most of the mass comprising the clumps is from the surrounding halo gas.
+The ram pressure stripping and the growth of Kelvin-Helmholtz instability are almost negligible given their small velocity.
+We explain the presence of these clumps is an outcome of the cooling of the halo gas onto material stripped from the cloud that acts as seeds for condensation.
+The formation of a cooling-induced tail behind the main cloud is earlier discussed in \citet{Gronke_2018, Gronke_2020} where the authors find cold gas stripped from the main cloud converges and cools at the ``reformation point''.
+In our models, the tail is not as spatially focused to one point because the perfect symmetry of the velocity field around the cloud is breached with the presence of the ambient magnetic fields and the clumpy initial density distribution.
+As for the low relative velocities of these clumps, we attribute the deceleration to the momentum transfer as a result of mixing between halo gas and the cloud fragments.
+Ram pressure and magnetic drag alone are not sufficient to decelerate the clumps as much within the time frame covered by the simulation.
+This explanation is in line with \citet{Banda-Barragan_2021} as well as the global galactic wind models of \citet{Schneider_2020} which demonstrate that the hydrodynamic mixing effectively alleviates the velocity difference between the hot outflowing gas and the cold ISM.
+We continue detailed discussions on this topic in Section \ref{sec:metal} where we directly compare models with different radiative cooling efficiencies.

-In reality, Milky Way's gravitational potential can further accelerate these low-velocity clouds/clumps.
+In reality, Milky Way's gravitational potential can further accelerate these low-velocity clouds/clumps towards the Galaxy.
 Therefore, the external gravity field is required for simulations to examine the evolution and possible accretion of these condensed cold clumps in a more realistic sense.
 One example of such work is \citet{Gronnow_2022} where the authors show that even with the gravity included many of the condensed clumps remain at low relative velocity with respect to the halo gas as the magnetic tension decelerates the clumps.
-Such effect has not been examined with clumpy clouds yet.
+Such an effect has not been examined with clumpy clouds yet.
 We will postpone the investigation to future studies as it is beyond the scope of this work.